Fantasy football insurance is a tricky animal.

 On one hand, you want to protect yourself from injuries by warehousing your star player's backup.

-On the other hand, the opportunity cost of expending that roster spot could cost you a valuable waiver pickup.
+On the other hand, the price of expending that roster spot could cost you a valuable waiver pickup.

 The fact is insurance is a valuable tool if used correctly.

-Below is an examination of the 2021 running back insurance landscape, with a 1-to-32 ranking of the top RB backups for each team, as well as some thoughts on how the backfield might look if the starter goes down.
+Below is an examination of the top 10 running back insurance options available to you on draft day, as well as some thoughts on how the backfield might look if the starter goes down.

 For updated insurance information and advice throughout the season, be sure to keep up with our fantasy depth charts.